 Supply chain issues and Brexit planning statement

-Camlab have assessed the risk of this No Deal scenario to have decreased during 2019 and if it takes place would still have an initial adverse supply chain impact that will affect both our customers and suppliers.
+Camlab have assessed the risk of this No Deal scenario to have decreased somewhat but if it takes place, it is likely it would have an initial adverse supply chain impact that will affect both our customers and suppliers.
 We have reviewed our stocks and identified a number of critical ‘A line’ consumable products.
 We have already communicated with our Suppliers and have recommended that they hold additional buffer stocks to cover such an eventuality or utilise space at the Camlab warehouse to increase product availability.

 We continue to communicate regularly with our staff regarding any residency issues for them and their families.
 We will be providing financial or other assistance with citizenship applications and visas to ensure continuity of employment and customer service.

 We have put in place Brexit mitigation plans for a ‘No Deal scenario’ to try to minimise the supply chain disruption and negative impact for our customers on critical products pre and post the Brexit deadline.
 We have reviewed the customs compliance process and whilst this is not necessary, we have registered for the HMRC ‘Transitional Simplified Procedures’ to reduce the amount of information needed for an import declaration when goods are cross the border from the EU.
 We no longer see a requirement at this time to obtain accreditation as an Authorised Economic Operator (AEO).
 We are already a long term experienced international importer and exporter of goods to and from the UK, however we will provide additional resources and training for more of our staff to help facilitate this process.